ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/README.md

 - Slot-level MEV Averaging: For contextual analysis, the average MEV bid for each slot was calculated based on two separate data sources (max_bid and mevmonitor_max_bid).
 - All processed files were saved in a structured output folder and used as the standardized input for subsequent analyses (see sections below).

 ✅ **Slot Dataset Integrity & Quality Check**: Validate the completeness and data quality of the Ethereum slot-level dataset used in the Rocketpool MEV theft analysis project.
-It performs structural and continuity checks on all raw .csv files to ensure slot coverage, data quality, and integrity across millions of slot entries.
+It performs structural and continuity checks on all raw .csv files to ensure slot coverage, data quality, and integrity across millions of slot entries. [**--> Task Script**](https://github.com/ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/blob/main/rptheft_data3_datacompletenesscheck.py)

 **What the Script Does**
 - File Integrity: Identifies broken or unreadable files and flags files smaller than expected size.